RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### Improvements

 - The [_Connector_](connector.md) can now be used in a single click (creates a controller layer automatically).
-- The [_Connector_](connector.md) User Interface for the additionnal panel has been improved a bit to be clearer.
+- The [_Connector_](connector.md) User Interface for the additionnal panel has been improved a bit to be clearer and easier to use.
 - When used on opacities, the [_Connector_](connector.md) automatically makes the layer visible.
 - When [_Structures_](structures.md) are created with something selected in the composition (Bezier paths, puppet pins, or layers), Duik will try to create these Structures on the selection and name them after the selected elements.
 - If you hold the [Ctrl] key and there was a selection (path, pins or layers) in the composition when creating [ _Structures_](structures.md), Duik will automatically link (parent or expression) the selection to the _Structures_.